 Marriage and family therapists have perhaps the most defined trauma education guidelines, even if they aren’t the ones we first think of to treat the condition.
 The American Association for Marriage and Family Therapy (AAMFT) offers many continuing education courses in trauma.

 If you’re set on continuing your graduate-level education, look for a certificate program in trauma-informed therapy.
 For instance, Syracuse University offers a Certificate of Advanced Studies for Marriage and Family Therapists.
 The University at Buffalo School of Social Work has a “Trauma-Informed Care & Counseling” program, open to anyone with a master’s degree in human services (that term encompasses psychology as well as social work).

-The typical trauma therapist earns an average yearly salary of $76,704, according to Ziprecruiter.
-This is in line with what the US Bureau of Labor Statistics (BLS) projects as the median annual wage for clinical, counseling, and school psychologists ($76,990).
+The typical trauma therapist earns an average yearly salary of $68,539, according to Ziprecruiter.
+This is close to what the US Bureau of Labor Statistics (BLS) projects as the median annual wage for clinical, counseling, and school psychologists ($78,200).